s3942372/CCS_Blog/posts/week_3_homework.md

 # Week 3 Homework
-*COULD NOT BE COMPLETED DUE TO BACK, SHOULDER, NECK, ARM AND WRIST PAIN (clearly my condition is worsening)
+*COULD NOT BE COMPLETED DUE TO BACK, SHOULDER, NECK, ARM AND WRIST PAIN (clearly my condition is worsening).

 ## Part 1